-Five Ways 3D Printing is Changing the Global Construction Industry
+5 Ways That 3D Printing Is Changing the Global Construction Industry

-The 21st century emerged as the 3D age, and it's no wonder that the once considered novel technology has found its way into the corporate realm.
-3D printers have been around since the 1980's, but only recently has the global production world taken notice.
-The applications for use in construction seem self-explanatory, since printing something from basic materials is what the construction business does on a daily basis.
+The 21st century is emerging as the 3D age, and it's no wonder that the once novel technology has found its way into the corporate realm.
+3D printers have been around since the 1980s, but only recently has the global production world taken notice.
+The applications for use in construction seem self-explanatory, since building something from basic materials is what the construction business does.

 Despite the obvious benefits of printing materials in-house, 3D printing machines provide a wealth of applications beyond reducing the length of a supply chain.
-From aerospace companies like Boeing, to names like Ford and General Electric, businesses around the world are finding new ways to utilize advancements in 3D technology.
+Multinationals are implementing the technology at a fervent pace, seeing the benefits that 3D printing can have on their bottom-line.

-- Reduced supply costs: China-based 3D printing construction company WinSun, “expects 3D printing will save construction companies up to 50 percent on the cost” of building a house.
-This could prove to be a lifesaver for construction managers with access to this technology, and could see increased competition within the construction field.
-This means a lower price for the consumer, which could mean a shift from a rental mindset to that of a purchasing one.
+China-based 3D printing construction company WinSun “expects 3D printing will save construction companies up to 50 percent on the cost” of building a house.
+This could prove to be a lifesaver for construction managers with access to this technology and could lead to increased competition within the construction field.
+Competition means lower prices for consumers, which could mean a shift from a rental to an ownership mindset.

-- Greener Construction: Wealth Daily suggests that with the advent of 3D printing, “The use of lumber in the home’s framework would be spared.”
-This is a great advancement for “green” construction firms and a frightening development for the lumber industry.
+Wealth Daily suggests that with the advent of 3D printing, “The use of lumber in the home’s framework would be spared.”
+This is a great advancement for green construction firms and a frightening development for the lumber industry.

-Despite incredible potential, many construction professionals remain wary of the effect 3D printing could have on their business.
+Despite the incredible potential, many construction professionals remain wary of the effect 3D printing could have on their business.
 Increased automation and mechanization have been detrimental to fidgety labor markets in the past.
-Take farming in the United States for example: in 1900, the farming industry made up 38 percent of America’s workforce, but in 2017, comprised less than one percent.
-Some are even claiming that 3D printing could pose a threat to the predictions indicating a boom in construction-related jobs.
+Take farming in the United States, for example: in 1900, the farming industry made up 38 percent of America’s workforce but, in 2017, comprised less than 1 percent.
+Some are even claiming that 3D printing could pose a threat to predictions of a boom in construction-related jobs.

 3D printing will most likely not solve the construction industry’s skilled worker shortage, recruit up and coming talent, or remove human error in planning construction projects.
 It seems clear that 3D printing presents promising opportunities for the construction industry to become both greener and more cost-effective, often by considerable margins.
 As 3D printing research continues to develop, it will be exciting to see the benefits the technology will have on the many facets of the construction industry.